Northern Italy White Wines (Including Sparkling)

 This is the white wine of Roero DOCG but is also produced in the Langhe DOC as well as Terre Afieri DOC, northwest of Italy around Piedmont.
 Roero DOCG has often been cited for very good value and you might want to look into their white varietal.
 The common flavours of Arneis are pear, apple, peach and lemon.
 These are usually fresh and grassy wines and is relatively similar to Sauvignon blanc from Bordeaux.

-Read related post Slovenia Wine Map
+Read related post Monastrell (Mourvedre)

 Trebbiano